 Why Knowing Your Audience is Important

-The first steps in creating eLearning content are understanding who will be interested and who your course audience is.
-You need to know who your learner is so you can create content they will find interesting.
+Looking to create great eLearning content?
+First, you must understand the potential interest and who your course audience is.
+Therefore, you need to know who your learner is so you can create content they will find interesting.
 While it is important to create content you find interesting, you need to create content your audience will find interesting.

 If you plan to sell your LMS course(s), knowing your audience is crucial to consistent sales.
 Having a clear picture of who you’re selling to, increases your ability to target interested customers who are more likely to purchase your course(s).